Lifeforce

 How much more does a life settlement pay vs. surrender?

-On average, life settlements pay 4–7 times the cash surrender value.
+On average, life settlements pay 4 to 7 times the cash surrender value.
 In some cases, the difference can be hundreds of thousands of dollars.
 The only way to know is to get a competitive market valuation.

 Related Resources